'Her Course She Steers Across the Torrid Zone' - Writing Far From Home

 On the other hand, I'm also not quite writing in the conditions that I like either - which is to say, always "at home" coupled, variously, with "in the bath", "under the duvet," "panting slightly," or "solidly tipsy after finishing my wine" (delete/combine as appropriate).

-Instead I'm trying to write any one of "on public transport", "on my break at work", and "in an allegedly 'spacious' Airbnb the size of a fairy's shoebox".
+Instead I'm trying to write in lots of different places which could be any one of "on public transport", "on the flimsy desk of a tiny hotel room", or "in an allegedly 'spacious' Airbnb the size of a fairy's shoebox".

 My best writing, essentially, explores what happens when tight structure and discipline and control run into needy, desperate, pent-up pleading for release from that control - either physically, psychologically, or both.

-To be honest - almost crudely honest - that's something I can usually engineer for myself...
-Hence the fact I mostly write at home, an environment I (thought I could) tightly control, positioned somewhere comfortable, and probably panting.
+And if I'm honest - almost crudely honest - that's something I can usually engineer for myself...
+Hence the fact I mostly write at home, an environment I (thought I could) tightly control, positioned somewhere comfortable, and yes - probably panting.

 Right now, I'm mostly in environments I can't control at all; I'm shifting accommodation every week or so at the whim of the insurers, hotels, and Airbnb hosts, and if I have to learn where the mugs are hidden in yet another bloody kitchen I shall scream.

-Possibly my next novel should be about a vengeful woman who sneaks into hosts' bedrooms and night and edges them all silly until they can all be persuaded to store the spoons to the right of the knives in the cutlery drawer, not between the knives and forks...
+Possibly my next novel should be about a kind of 'Logical Organisation Krampus' that sneaks into hosts' bedrooms at night and edges them until they agree to keep their spoons on the right of the knives, not between the knives and forks...

 Well, no, probably not.
 Even my cruellest dommes tend to show some affection for their subs.

-But until then, I shall continue wandering from place to place, like a sort of literary Flying Dutchman (Dutch-Domme??), never quite able to get any of my ideas into harbour.
+...
+But until then, I shall have to continue wandering from place to place, like a sort of literary Flying Dutchman (Dutch-Domme??), never quite able to get any of my ideas into harbour.
 At least until I get the keys to my own home back.

 It's horrifying how destabilising it can be to wake up on Monday and not know where you'll be sitting down to try and write on Friday evening.
 Or to close another strange door in the morning and hope the handles on your wheelie suitcase don't give out.

-And it is - just a little - hard to take pleasure in writing about adorable submissives giving up their keys and control when you feel you've none of your own.
+And it is - just a little - hard to take pleasure in writing about adorable, pleading submissives giving up their keys and control when you feel you've none of your own.

 Not impossible.
 But even knowing I'll eventually make it back to harbour... it is hard.